 Investment in derivative instrument pertains to foreign currency swaps in the management of the Company's foreign currency exposures.
 The Company utilizes currency derivatives to help mitigate currency mismatch and to enhance yield on investments but opted not to apply hedge accounting.
 The underlying investments in foreign currency swaps are denominated in US dollar currency.
-The derivative instrument will mature in 2028.
+As at December 31, 2022, derivative instruments were terminated.